AnonymouX47/term-image/CONTRIBUTING.md

 - Maximum line length is 88 characters.
 - Endeavour to run the checks and tests (as described in the sections below) before commiting changes.
   - Note that this might not confer compatibility across multiple Python versions, final checks will be done automatically when you push the changes.
-- Always format your code by running `make format` or `black .` from the repository root.
+- Always format your code with `black` (see [Code Formatting](#code-formatting) below).
+- All functions or methods should be properly annotated.
+  - **Note:** Currently, annotations are only for better and quicker comprehension of the defined interfaces, by the library users and package developers.
+So, forgive me, they might not entirely comply with standards.
-- All modules, classes and functions should have docstrings (as specified below) and proper annotations, most especially public ones.
+- All modules, classes and functions should have docstrings (as specified below).
 - All docstrings should be written according to the [Google style](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings) for the following reasons:
   - Uniformity.
   - The reference sections of the documentation are auto-generated from the modules using the `autodoc` and `napoleon` extensions of [Sphinx](https://www.sphinx-doc.org/en/master/).
   - Google-style docstrings + `napoleon` is used instead of pure reStructuredText docstrings for the sake of readability and to reduce the requirements for contribution.
+- Try to keep things (definitions, names, dict keys, etc...) **sorted** wherever reasonably possible.
+  - Makes finding things faster and easier :smiley:.
 - Please try as much as possible to follow formats or styles already established in the project.
 - Any questions or suggestions about these can be asked or given in [this discussion](https://github.com/AnonymouX47/term-img/discussions/7).

+* * *

+**_GUIDELINES are not LAWS, CONVENTIONS are not RULES but they're good to follow when there's a valid REASON to._**

+That said...
+Please, no one's perfect.
+So, help point things out or just correct them when something is done otherwise.
+Thanks!

-## Pre-commit Checks
+## Pre-commit Checks and Tests

 Run: